pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 ## Under the hood

-Here is a diagram of how how a Teletype was interacting with a computer:
+Here is a diagram of how a Teletype was interacting with a computer:

 {% img center /images/linux/teletype-mainframe-workflow.png %}